 INDIANAPOLIS — The race for top quarterback in the 2014 NFL draft appears to be slimming down to a three-horse race.

-And then there's Blake Bortles, somewhat of the mystery horse in the field, whom you can't rule out as a fast finisher.
+And then there's Blake Bortles, somewhat of the mystery horse in the field, whom you can't rule out as a possible fast finisher.

 There's a lot to like about the Central Florida prospect, even though he really only popped up on NFL scouting radars as a top prospect during this past college season.
-The 6-foot-5, 232-pound Bortles throws and moves well, and he guided the Knights to a 12-1 season that included wins over Penn State (coached by now Houston Texans head coach Bill O'Brien), Bridgewater's Cardinals team and the No. 6 Baylor Bears in the Fiesta Bowl in which Bortles threw for 302 yards and three touchdowns, along with rushing for a surprising 93 yards and a score.
+The 6-5, 232-pound Bortles throws and moves well, and he guided the Knights to a 12-1 season that included wins over Penn State (coached by now Houston Texans head coach Bill O'Brien), Bridgewater's Cardinals team and the triumphant victory over the No. 6 Baylor Bears in the Fiesta Bowl in which Bortles threw for 302 yards and three touchdowns, along with rushing for a surprising 93 yards and a score.
 The team's only loss was a three-point setback against South Carolina, which was ranked No. 12 in the country at the time.

 The whirlwind past six months have landed Bortles at the NFL scouting combine as a top-tier prospect who is hoping to show he belongs with the big boys.